wsydney76/craft-contentoverview/docs/customize/events.md

 # Events

+A lot of customization can be done either via [event listeners](./dev/module#listening-to-events), or by adding [custom classes](./dev/module#custom-classes).

+Just go with your personal preference.

+Event listeners
+* are a bit verbose.
+* you can keep them all in one file.
+* there is no need to touch the config files.
+* are not threatened by breaking changes in the base classes.

+Custom classes
+* must be configured
+* look a bit cleaner
+* can benefit from inheritance (specific section -> base section holding your defaults)
+* it can be a bit tricky to avoid duplicate code (hello, multiple inheritance..)
+* can break if base classes are updated (type changes)

 ## Modify Query

 Custom modules can extend the configuration by adding keys to the `custom` section config array and modify the query via an